google/gtm-oauth/Examples/OAuthSampleTouch/README.txt

-This sample calls the GData Cocoa Touch support for OAuth. (iPhone, iPod Touch, iPad.)
+This sample calls the GTM Cocoa Touch support for OAuth. (iPhone, iPod Touch, iPad.)

 Use the OAuthSampleTouch target if you have the iPhone SDK 3.2 or higher (requires a Mac with Snow Leopard (OS X 10.6.YY).)